 In 2016, we began this process by revising how we describe camp advancements, the names of the group leaders, and other portions of our community ceremonies.
 In 2021, we restructured our camp “tribal” system to become Kindreds and removed symbols, names, and activities irreverent of Native American peoples and cultures.
 We recognize this work is ongoing and welcome your assistance in identifying other areas in need of change as well as ideas for new or revised practices that honor our core values, support our mission, and nurture a community of belonging and respect.

 All programs within Eagle’s Nest Foundation are open and inclusive.
 We are welcoming of all members of the LGBTQIA+ community.
 Through our programs, ENF provides a safe space for LGBTQIA+ individuals, and we advocate for all of our campers, staff, students, faculty, and participants who are part of the LGBTQIA+ community.
 Our goal is to foster a nurturing community for all.
 At the center of campus, we proudly fly the Rainbow flag as a symbol of LGBTQIA+ pride and a demonstration of our commitment to support all of our campers, participants and staff members.

 Eagle’s Nest Foundation is committed to the creation of a positive and inclusive learning environment that is sensitive and supportive of the gender identities of children, teens, and adults.
 We teach and foster empathy and respect throughout our community.
 The ways in which we are able to programmatically address gender identity on our residential campus are constantly evolving, and our goal is to ensure all people feel safe and supported regardless of their gender identity or expression.

 DEI Resources Amazon Wishlist

-**Thank you to all of the donors who helped purchase our entire wish list!
-Check back soon as we add more items to increase our campus resources.
+Thank you to all of the donors who have helped to purchase our Wish List so far!